Vicfred/justsomedrafts/notes/backups.md

 store local RAW files for the camera backup pixel 8 pro photos at 100% resolution and 85% image quality

-normal videos: NO resize and compress videos at crf 24 - 26 important videos: compress videos at crf 20-24 (lower is better quality)
+normal videos: NO resize and compress videos at crf 35 (24 - 26 for x265)
+important videos: compress videos at crf 28 (20-24 for x265) (lower is better quality)
 ___

 > batch\_image\_compress.sh
 ```bash
 #!/bin/bash
 for image_file in *.jpg; do